marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 (gdb) attach 5211
 ```

 gdb tries to load the symbols of all the shared objects mapped in the address space of the process,
 including libssl.so.1.0.0.
-The result should be something as follows:
+This should result in the following messages:

 ```text
 Reading symbols from /usr/lib/i386-linux-gnu/i686/cmov/libssl.so.1.0.0...done.